Putting the flags out – to learn more about one of the most amazing species of migrating wader.

 One of the fascinating things about migration is the way that different populations of the same species have developed radically different migration patterns since the last Ice Age, the global maximum extent of which was reached only 20,000 years ago.
 At the same time that the Bar-tailed Godwits we see in Western Europe are making relatively modest journeys west and south in late summer, some of those of the baueri subspecies are undertaking nine-day, non-stop flights from Alaska to New Zealand.
 The physiological processes and navigational techniques that birds on the Pacific flyway have mastered would amaze their European cousins.
 To read more about flyway evolution for Arctic waders, and Knot in particular, see a Review by Theunis Piersema (Journal of Ornithology, 2011).

 Bar-tailed Godwits are classified as near-threatened by BirdLife International and the IUCN.
-There are four recognised subspecies facing various threats, as shown in the species fact-sheet here.
+There are now five recognised subspecies and a proposed sixth – see this WaderTales blog.

 Two subspecies visit the Wash Special Protection Area (SPA); lapponica from Norway through to western Siberia and taymyrensis from central Siberia.
 Two subspecies, menzbieri and baueri, use the East Asian-Australasian Flyway and are both undergoing extremely rapid declines, in large part due to severe habitat loss in the Yellow Sea.
 As a result of severe problems for waders using this flyway, the species has been uplisted to Near Threatened (BIrdLife International).